FAI-Solutions/move-window-between-desktops/README.md

 ## Troubleshooting

-If the script stop working after a major Windows update:
+If the script stops working after a major Windows update:

 1. Check if AHK icon still appears in the tray (the `.ahk` file might be blocked by Windows Defender)
 2. Check for a newer **VirtualDesktopAccessor.dll** at the [releases page](https://github.com/Ciantic/VirtualDesktopAccessor/releases) — Windows updates can break the DLL